Joshua-Talltree/intro-to-testing-js/README.md

-# JavaScript Basics I & I Assessment Delivery Guide
+# JavaScript Basics I & II Assessment Delivery Guide

-This assessment has been split into two
+This assessment repo has been split into two parts, use this guide to prepare and help to set the expectations before taking the assessment.
+Feel free to check solutions for any assessment review.

 ## Core competencies assessed for both parts